Trump’s border wall: the lies, half-truths and myths, explained

 Trump has claimed in the past that building the wall would cost $10 billion, though many experts have predicted higher.
 So far, the president has managed to secure $1.6 billion from the house of representatives.
 Now, astonishing reports are mounting that the GOP is eyeing a nearly $1 billion cut to Hurricane Harvey disaster relief funds to help foot the bill.

 See our breakdown of this article in the video below:

 In the early days of Trump’s presidency, there were talks from several companies (some of which are no longer in the running) of various features the wall could have in order to make it more environmentally friendly, or at least sustainable.

 Gleason Partners of Nevada put forward proposals which would see a border wall covered in solar panels.
-A pennsylvania based firm, Clayton industries, drafted one design which included chambers for the purpose of storing nuclear waste.
+A Pennsylvania based firm, Clayton industries, drafted one design which included chambers for the purpose of storing nuclear waste.

 With regards to solar panels, the cost of these seems to outweigh any potential savings in the future.
-According to one data scientist/chemical engineer sourced from Quora, the “solar installation would, at minimum, cost about four times as much as the wall itself.”
+According to one data scientist/chemical engineer sourced from Quora, the “solar installation would, at a minimum, cost about four times as much as the wall itself.”
 Given Trump’s history of climate change denial, this is unlikely to be his top priority.

 What can stop it from happening?

 Moreover, conservationists have warned that Trump’s wall is likely to have a serious negative impact on the ecosystem in many areas of the border.
-Splitting some of these species along the US-Mexico border with a concrete wall is likely to decrease genetic diversity, and make the animals more susceptible to diseases, by cutting of their natural hunting lands and sources of water.
+Splitting some of these species along the US-Mexico border with a concrete wall is likely to decrease genetic diversity, and make the animals more susceptible to diseases, by cutting off their natural hunting lands and sources of water.
 If Trump ignores these warnings, there will likely be a strong backlash from the conservationist community.